rancher/docs/content/rancher/v2.x/en/installation/other-installation-methods/air-gap/install-rancher/_index.md

   - /rancher/v2.x/en/installation/air-gap-single-node/install-rancher
 ---

 This section is about how to deploy Rancher for your air gapped environment.
 An air gapped environment could be where Rancher server will be installed offline, behind a firewall, or behind a proxy.
-There are _tabs_ for either a high availability (recommended) or a single node installation.
+There are _tabs_ for either a high availability (recommended) or a Docker installation.

 > **Note:** These instructions assume you are using Helm 2.
 The docs will be updated for Helm 3 soon.
 In the meantime, if you want to use Helm 3, you can refer to the [migration guide](https://helm.sh/blog/migrate-from-helm-v2-to-helm-v3/) or the [docs on installing Rancher on a Kubernetes cluster,]({{<baseurl>}}/rancher/v2.x/en/installation/k8s-install/helm-rancher) which have already been updated for Helm 3.

 {{% tabs %}}
-{{% tab "HA Install (Recommended)" %}}
+{{% tab "Kubernetes Install (Recommended)" %}}

 Rancher recommends installing Rancher in a Highly Available (HA) configuration.
-An HA installation is comprised of three nodes running the Rancher server components on a Kubernetes cluster.
+A Kubernetes Installation is comprised of three nodes running the Rancher server components on a Kubernetes cluster.
 The persistence layer (etcd) is also replicated on these three nodes, providing redundancy and data duplication in case one of the nodes fails.

 This section describes installing Rancher in five parts: